Teasing: Nature

-Another form of teasing is to pretend to give something which the other desires, or give it very slowly.
+Another form of teasing is pretending to give the other person something they desire, or giving it very slowly.
 This is usually done by arousing curiosity or desire, and may not actually involve the intent to satisfy or disclose.
 This form of teasing could be called "tantalizing", after the story of Tantalus.
-Tantalizing is generally playful among adults, although among children it can be hurtful, such as when one child acquires possession of another's property and will not return it.
+Tantalizing is generally playful among adults, but among children it can be hurtful, such as when one child acquires another's property and refuses to return it.
 It is also common in flirting and dating.
-For example, a person who is interested in someone else romantically might reject an advance the first time in order to arouse interest and curiosity, and give in the second or third time.
+For example, a person who is romantically interested in someone might reject an advance the first time to arouse interest and curiosity, and give in the second or third time.

-Whether teasing is playful or hurtful or educative is largely subject to the interpretation of the person being teased.
+Whether teasing is playful, hurtful, or educative is largely a matter of interpretation for the person being teased.
 If the person being teased feels harmed, then the teasing is hurtful.
 A difference in power between people may also make the behavior hurtful rather than playful.
-Ultimately though, if someone perceives themselves as the victim of teasing, and experiences the teasing as unpleasant, then it is considered hurtful.
-If parents' intentions are positive, as in many Indigenous American communities, then teasing to the community can be seen as an educational tool.
+Ultimately, if someone perceives themselves as the victim of teasing and experiences it as unpleasant, it is considered hurtful.
+If parents' intentions are positive, as in many Indigenous American communities, then teasing within the community can be seen as an educational tool.
 The child may or may not understand that at the moment.
-If the other person continues to do it after being asked to stop then it is a form of bullying or abuse.
+If the other person continues to do it after being asked to stop, then it is a form of bullying or abuse.

 Another way to look at teasing is as an honest reflection on differences, expressed in a joking fashion with the goal of "clearing the air".
-It can express comfort with the other which can be comforting.
-As opposed to being nice to someone's face while making disparaging remarks behind their back, teasing can be a way to express differences in a direct fashion rather than internalizing them.
+It can express comfort with the other, which can be comforting.
+Unlike being nice to someone's face while making disparaging remarks behind their back, teasing can be a way to express differences directly rather than internalize them.